Landing Page vs Website: What’s the Difference?

 The website enables us to present our company culture, mission and vision and so on.
 We can work together with our company website to create our branding.

 With different pages, we can create clear pictures and messages to deliver to our audiences.
-A landing page is very hard to achieve this.
+A landing page is very hard to achieve.

 – Vission & Mission

 Visitors would like to spend more time with your website if you could offer them solutions or functions.
 For example, allows your registered visitors to download recipes, research, make orders and etc.

 Both landing pages and websites are needed for any company because each of them plays a different and important role.
 A website will serve many critical purposes however a landing page capitalized on the specific target audience and to achieve particular marketing goals.